SE-UUlm/snowballr-ci/wiki/Getting-Started.md

 - [Docker Build and Publish](#docker-build-and-publish): Builds and publishes a Docker Image to the GitHub Container Registry.
+- [Release](#release): Creates a new release on GitHub and optionally merges the current branch into a target branch.

 ### Docker Build and Publish